nadia-dj98/commandLineCheatSheet/commandLineCheatSheet.md

 ```

 ## Conclusion and Further Reading
 The Terminal, Git, and GitHub are useful tools and worth getting to grips with.
 This cheat sheet is just scratching the surface but is a great place to start.
-For further reading and fun resources the following resources are great:
+For further reading and fun resources the following are great:

 1. [Git and GitHub Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf)
 2. [A game to learn and practice Git commands](https://schoolofcode.github.io/line-commander/)